-(Replaces CIS 277) Pre-requisites: CIST 2442, CIST 2443 Co-requisites: None
+Pre-requisites: CIST 2442, CIST 2443

 This course introduces students to network design processes using two examples; a large stadium enterprise network and a medium-sized film company network.
 Students follow a standard design process to expand and upgrade each network, which includes requirements gathering, proof-of-concept, and project management.
 Lifecycle services, including upgrades, competitive analyses, and system integration, are presented in the context of pre-sale support.
 In addition to the Packet Tracer and lab exercises found in the previous courses, there are many pen-and-paper and role laying exercises that students complete while developing their network upgrade proposals.